Lynyrd Skynyrd plane crash: Crash

-Van Zant, guitarist/vocalist Steve Gaines, backing vocalist Cassie Gaines, assistant road manager Dean Kilpatrick, Captain McCreary, and First Officer Gray all died in the crash.
+Van Zant, guitarist/vocalist Steve Gaines, backing vocalist Cassie Gaines (Steve's sister), assistant road manager Dean Kilpatrick, Captain McCreary and First Officer William John Gray all died in the crash.
 Most of the survivors had been seated toward the back of the plane.
 The survivors, all of whom were seriously injured, were transported to different hospitals for treatment and were not immediately aware of the fatalities.
 Rossington, for instance, was not informed until days later by his mother in the hospital that Van Zant had been killed.

 Cassie Gaines had been so fearful of flying in the Convair that she had preferred to travel in the band's cramped equipment truck instead, but Van Zant convinced her to board the plane on October 20.
 Another member of the band's trio of back-up singers (collectively known as the "Honkettes"), JoJo Billingsley, was not on the plane as she was under a doctor's care in Senatobia, Mississippi, dealing with health problems brought about by substance abuse.
 Billingsley planned on re-joining the tour in Little Rock, Arkansas, on October 23.
 She reported dreaming of the plane crash and begging guitarist and founding member Allen Collins by telephone not to continue using the Convair.
 The band's ex-guitarist, Ed King, said later that he "always knew it wasn't gonna end well" for the band due to their penchant for drinking and brawling, but he could never have envisioned it ending the way it did, and recalls being overcome with sadness upon learning of the crash.